• Skip to primary navigation

 Jump to Recipe Print Recipe

 These tender, juicy, oven-broiled lamb kabobs are an easy 15-minute weeknight meal.
-Lemon and garlic-marinated chunks of lamb are skewered in between onions (or vegetables).
-These lamb shish kabobs don't need a grill or a lot of time.
+Lemon and garlic-marinated lamb chunks are skewered between onions (or vegetables).
+These lamb shish kabobs don't need a grill or much time.

 oven roasted lamb kabob skewers

 Whip up a side shirazi salad or vermicelli rice to serve alongside these lamb skewers.
-Or, wrap these garlicky lemon lamb kabobs with charred onions in Lebanese pita bread.
-If you like quick lamb recipes, check out my famous grilled lamb chops.
+Or, wrap these garlicky lemon lamb kabobs with charred onions in Lebanese pita bread with a side of toum Lebanese garlic sauce.

 I love the convenience of broiling these lamb kabobs from my indoor kitchen all within 15 minutes.
 Not only are these lamb shish kabobs flavorful and tender, but they are also really easy to make.
 The perfectly charred onions and skewered lamb feel a little luxurious for a weeknight meal.